Membership website profit calculator - Project your profit with Podia

 This is where things start to get interesting.

-In education, the industry standard for revenue expenditure on marketing activities -- promoting your membership, using paid advertising, getting a one-on-one consultant, and et cetera -- is 18.5%.
+In education, the industry standard for revenue expenditure on marketing activities -- promoting your membership, using paid advertising, getting a one-on-one consultant, and et cetera -- is 18.5%, as we covered in our earlier piece about how to set a price for your online course.

-You can spend less than that, but a digital product is only as good as the number of people who know it exists, so if you want to be competitive, you’ll have to ante up sooner rather than later.
+You can spend less than that, but a digital product is only as good as the number of people who know it exists, so if you want to be competitive and really accelerate your membership website revenue, you’ll have to ante up sooner rather than later.

 For now, just input the percentage of your anticipated market spend, and the calculator will spit back the revenue cost on a per customer and per month basis.
 The monthly total is calculated based on the percentage and your total customers at the beginning of the month.